Learning Outcomes

 Summary

 Completion finalises the grant, involving execution and exchange of lease/counterpart and payment of initial monies.
 Post-completion steps are critical for legal validity and protection.
-The tenant's solicitor handles SDLT/LTT returns (14/30-day deadlines) and ensures timely Land Registry registration for leases over 7 years (2-month deadline for first registrations, OS priority period for registered titles).
+The tenant's solicitor handles SDLT/LTT returns (14/30-day deadlines), mindful of substantial performance that may accelerate the effective date.
+Timely Land Registry registration is essential for leases over seven years and for reversionary leases of any length; registration must be within the OS search priority period (registered titles) or within two months (first registration out of unregistered land).
 Failure to register a registrable lease means it only takes effect in equity.
-Noting shorter leases (3-7 years) is advisable.
-Serving notice on landlords/management companies, especially regarding mortgages, is often required.
+Shorter leases (3–7 years) should be protected by notice on the superior title, and express easements in a lease should be registered so they take effect at law.
+Serving notices on landlords/management companies, including notice of tenant charges and of underleases to superior landlords, is often required.
+Where a tenant company grants a charge over the lease, Companies House registration must be made within 21 days.

 Key Point Checklist